gassayy/gassa.github.io/_posts/2013-07-30-scala-future.md

 ### Future Callbacks

-By default, Future is non-blocking, it provides a set of callbacks to receive its result in the `Future` companion object.
+Future is non-blocking, it provides a set of callbacks to receive its result in the `Future` companion object.
 After a callback is installed to a future computation, it gurantee to be invoked eventually, as the following code shows.

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global